Help give others their dream vacation while running your own business.

 - Lease terms.
 If buying the business but not the property, look for a long lease term that allows you enough time to grow the business and pay off your loan.
 Have your lawyer take you through the lease agreement to make sure you’re fully aware of your rights and responsibilities in terms of maintenance and upkeep.

-- Council restrictions.
-If you’re planning on renovating or upgrading the park, check with the local council to find out whether there are any restrictions on what you can or can’t do.
-Some states may also have additional rules and regulations outside your local district.
+- Local restrictions.
+If you’re planning on renovating or upgrading the park, check with the local governing agencies to find out if there are any restrictions on what you can or can’t do.
+Some states may also have additional rules and regulations outside your area.

-Buying a campground or RV park can be a solid way to earn a steady income and own a business, but because of the different regulations across states and within counties, you may have a hard time pinning down the right property for you.
-Once you’ve built up your savings for a down payment and found the right property, you can find a business loan to finance your purchase.
+Buying a campground or RV park can be a solid way to earn a steady income and own a business, but because of the different regulations across states and within counties, you may have a hard time pinning down the right property.
+Once you’ve built up your savings for a down payment and found a business you want to buy or the land you want to use, you can find a business loan to finance your purchase.

 Interested in purchasing a different type of business?
 Check our guide on business loans to buy existing businesses.